thingsboard/thingsboard.github.io/docs/user-guide/widgets.md

         title: ''
     1:
         image: /images/user-guide/widgets/overview/appearance/appearance-ticks-formatter-function-2-ce.png
-        title: 'In the Appearance tab, in the Ticks formatter function field, enter the custom function and apply changes.'
+        title: 'In the "Appearance" tab, in the Ticks formatter function field, enter the custom function and apply changes.'
     2:
         image: /images/user-guide/widgets/overview/appearance/appearance-ticks-formatter-function-3-ce.png
         title: 'The function has been applied and values became more compact.
 By hovering the mouse over a widget you can see the tooltip with not reduced values.'